awslabs/aws-greengrass-labs-iot-pubsub-sdk-for-python/docs/architecture-and-developer-guide.md

 ### PubSub Message Formats

 In general, the PubSub model provides greater flexibility than a REST interface which has more defined control fields.
 The trade-off is that developers need to design and agree on individual message tracking, return path, message routing and type fields for each application.
-This is described in more detail in [Event Driven PubSub Applications](docs/event-driven-pub-sub-architecture.md#event-driven-pubsub-applications).

 Defining message formats for payload, control and routing fields influences many design decisions and ultimately forms a major part of interface contracts.
 This process can grind even a simple application to a halt with dependencies between components, systems and teams.
-The AWS Greengrass Application Framework solves this problem by providing a defined message format for REQUEST, RESPONSE and UPDATE message types that have been developed in support of the frameworks prescribed means of PubSub message routing and processing.
+The AWS Greengrass IoT PubSub Framework solves this problem by providing a defined message format for REQUEST, RESPONSE and UPDATE message types that have been developed in support of the frameworks prescribed means of PubSub message routing and processing.

 The message formats are defined in the **pubsub_messages.py** module that offer simple parametrised functions that returns well formatted messages in JSON serializable form.
 Applying these formats equally across all components of the distributed IoT application avoids the never-ending interface contract negotiations and updates.